sábado, 20 de diciembre de 2025

 OTHER HOUSE SYSTEMS:

-• Hogwarts students are divided into four houses (Gryffindor, Slytherin, Hufflepuff, and Ravenclaw) when they join the Wizarding School.
+• Hogwarts students (the Trope Codifier) are divided into four houses (Gryffindor, Slytherin, Hufflepuff, and Ravenclaw) when they join the Wizarding School.
 Each year, they compete in a contest about getting the most school points on good behavior, and whichever house gets the most points at the end of the school year wins the House Cup.
 In addition, they also compete in a Quidditch tournament every year.
 This results in Hogwarts Houses being very tribalistic (especially between Gryffindor and Slytherin) and have wildly differing cultures, such as Slytherin having more support for blood purity and Ravenclaw being more intellectual.
 This setup derived from a dispute among the Hogwarts founders about which personality type (and in Salazar Slytherin's case, which ancestry) the school should recruit.

 • While not every Slytherin turned out evil (they like to remind people that Merlin went there), almost every villain, jerk or unpleasant wizard in the series goes/went there, which explains why when Slytherin loses the House cup, Hufflepuff and Ravenclaw gleefully celebrate Slytherin's defeat.